Pierogi: Poland

 Traditionally considered peasant food, pierogi eventually gained popularity and spread throughout all social classes, including the nobility.
-Cookbooks from the 17th century describe how during that era, the pierogi were considered a staple of the Polish diet, and each holiday had its own special kind of pierogi created.
+Cookbooks from the 17th century describe how during that era, pierogi were considered a staple of the Polish diet, and each holiday had its own special kind of pierogi created.
 They have different shapes, fillings and cooking methods.
 Important events like weddings had their own special type of pierogi kurniki – baked pie filled with chicken.
 Also, pierogi were made especially for mournings or wakes, and some for caroling season in January.
 In the east baked pierogi are a common and well-liked Christmas dish.
-They were stuffed with potatoes, cheese, cabbage, mushrooms, buckwheat or millet.
-The most famous is the Biłgoraj pierogi stuffed with buckwheat, potatoes and cheese and then baked in the oven.
+They were stuffed with potatoes, cheese, cabbage, mushrooms, buckwheat, or millet.
+The most famous is the Biłgoraj pierogi stuffed with buckwheat, potatoes, and cheese and then baked in the oven.

-Pierogi are an important part of Polish festive seasons, particularly Christmas Eve (Wigilia supper) and Christmastide.
+Pierogi are an important part of Polish festive seasons, particularly Christmas Eve (Wigilia) and Christmastide.
 They are also served during public events, markets or festivals in a variety of forms and tastes, ranging from sweet to salty and spicy.
 At the 2007 Pierogi Festival in Kraków, 30,000 pierogi were consumed daily.

-Polish pierogi are often filled with fresh quark, boiled and minced potatoes, and fried onions.
-This type is known in Polish as pierogi ruskie ("Ruthenian pierogi").
+Polish pierogi are often filled with fresh quark, boiled and mashed potatoes, and fried onions.
+This type is known in Polish as pierogi ruskie ("Ruthenian pierogi", often mistakenly called Russian by foreigners).
 Other popular pierogi in Poland are filled with ground meat, mushrooms and cabbage, or for dessert an assortment of fruits (berries, with strawberries or blueberries the most common).

 Sweet pierogi are usually served with sour cream mixed with sugar, and savory pierogi with bacon fat and bacon bits.
 Poles traditionally serve two types of pierogi for Christmas Eve supper.
 One kind is filled with sauerkraut and dried mushrooms, another – small uszka filled only with dried wild mushrooms – is served in clear barszcz.
 Leniwe pierogi ("lazy pierogi") are a different type of food, similar to lazy vareniki (see below), kopytka, or halušky.